iDreamsOfGame/ReflexPlus/README.md

 ---

 ## 🪛 Settings
-It's a  `ReflexSettings` scriptable object instance, named `ReflexSettings` that should live inside a `Resources` folder.
+It's a  `ReflexPlusSettings` scriptable object instance, named `ReflexPlusSettings` that should live inside a `Resources` folder.
-It can be created by asset menu item Assets → Create → Reflex → Settings.
+It can be created by asset menu item Assets → Create → Reflex+ → Settings.

 - logging verbosity is configured in this asset, and default value is set to `Info`
 - the list of ProjectScopes is also configured in this asset, and default value is empty